AuteurAudio/electronics-extremely-low-noise-regulator/README.md

 scenarios.
 Lilienfeld's Choir is an amplifier with nearly constant power requirements, which is an affordance for a regulator having some very good qualities at the expense of flexibility.

-Long ago in the semiconductor world it was commonplace to see discreet regulators.
+Long ago in the semiconductor world it was commonplace to see discrete regulators.
 We all have had a bench supply built this way.
-Like many commonly used things, it made its way to a specialized product.
-In this case, it was the LM317, released in 1976 by National Semiconductor.
+Like many commonly used things, it made its way to a specialized integrated circuit.
+In this case, it was the LM317, released in
+1976 by National Semiconductor.
 Since it solved many problems for many people, it rapidly became a hit.
 However, like many products that solve something reasonably well for a lot of people, it didn't solve some problems as well as might be desired.
 This sentiment was the focus of Mike Sulzer's 1980 _Audio Amateur_ article, where the venerable LM317 was updated using discreet components